The Amazing Race 33

 The Amazing Race 33 is the thirty-third season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around Europe to win US$1,000,000.
 Though filming started in February 2020, the COVID-19 pandemic caused production to be placed on hold for over a year and a half.
 The race resumed in September 2021 with most of the original teams and a modified route.
 This season visited two continents and seven countries and traveled over 22000 mi during eleven legs.
 Starting from the racers' homes in the United States, racers traveled through England and Scotland before production was suspended.
 After reuniting in St. Gallen, racers traveled through Switzerland, France, Greece, and Portugal before returning to the United States and finishing in Greater Los Angeles.
 An element of the show that returned for this season was having teams start from their homes instead of a centralized location.
-The season premiered on CBS on January 5, 2022, and the season finale aired on March 2, 2022.
+The season premiered on CBS on January 5, 2022, and concluded on March 2, 2022.

 Married internet personalities Kim and Penn Holderness were the winners of this season, while flight attendants Raquel Moore and Cayla Platt finished in second place, and best friends Ryan Ferguson and Dusty Harris finished in third place.